Download and rate the In The Know Cycling app for your Apple or Android phone or tablet.

 VALUE-CARBON GRAVEL WHEELSETS

-And, they are carbon!
 Who wants to ride alloy wheels anymore when you can ride carbon ones?

 That’s where I should have started since it’s what motivates many people to look at value-carbon wheels in the first place.
-“I want carbon wheels and I want to pay as little as possible for them” is how it usually starts for many of us roadies.
+“I want carbon wheels, and I want to pay as little as possible for them” is usually how it starts for many of us roadies.

-So that’s the rationale behind value-carbon road bike wheelsets.
+That’s the rationale behind value-carbon road bike wheelsets.

 Few value carbon wheels are both light and wide with 25mm inside and 32mm outside widths ideal for good handling and comfort.